 In many cases, using the services of a Professional Employer Organization (‘PEO’) is a useful component of your merger and acquisition strategy.

 Note, not all PEOs will provide all of the services outlined above.
-At New Horizons Global Partners we provide the full complement of professional services you may need for M&A as part of an international expansion.
+At Horizons we provide the full complement of professional services you may need for M&A as part of an international expansion.
 We can provide assistance in the merger or acquisition itself, and ongoing PEO solutions to be the ’employer of record’ for your employees in the newly acquired or merged entity.